 Protecting against Asbestos Exposure in a Natural Disaster

-No matter where you live, a natural disaster can happen.
-Location only determines the possible type, but any kind of natural disaster is possible and often will come with little or no warning.
-A flood, earthquake, hurricane, tornado, or a landslide can be equally devastating, destroying homes, businesses, and everything a family owns.
+No matter where you live, a natural disaster can happen, often striking with little or no warning.
+Depending on where you live, a flood, earthquake, hurricane, tornado, or landslide can destroy homes and businesses in the area.

-To add to the destruction nature of these events is the possibility that the damage to buildings causes the release of harmful and toxic substances contaminating the air, water, and soil in the area.
-Asbestos is one substance that is present in many older homes and buildings that can be released during a natural disaster.
-It is important to be prepared for these events and the possibility that your family will be put at risk of asbestos exposure and to know what to do when it happens to keep everyone safe.
+Adding even more danger to the destructive nature of these events is the possibility of building damage releasing toxic substances into the environment.
+Once un-contained, these substances can contaminate air, water, and soil in the area.
+Asbestos is one substance present in many older buildings that can be exposed during a natural disaster.
+Not only should you be prepared for a natural disaster, but you should also be ready for the potential risk of asbestos exposure.
+Know what to do when it happens to keep everyone safe.

 The Danger of Being Exposed to Asbestos

-Asbestos is a natural mineral that was used throughout many homes and other types of buildings prior to the 1970s.
-It is not harmful when it is contained, but when disturbed asbestos can break apart, causing the release of some of the tiny fibers of which it is made.
-These little needle-like fibers are dangerous because they can contaminate air, water, and soil leading to inhalation and ingestion.
+Asbestos is a natural mineral that was used in many structures built prior to the 1970s.
+This substance is not harmful when contained.
+However, once disturbed, asbestos can break apart, releasing tiny fibers into the environment.
+These microscopic, needle-like fibers are dangerous because they can contaminate air, water, and soil leading to inhalation and ingestion.

-When the fibers enter the body they stick in tissues, cause damage, and in some people trigger the start of serious disease.
-Why some people don’t get sick after exposure isn’t understood, but for those who do get sick, the illnesses are progressive and terminal: mesothelioma, lung cancer, and asbestosis.
+When asbestos fibers enter the body, they become lodged in tissue, causing damage and triggering serious disease.
+Not everyone exposed to asbestos will develop a progressive and terminal disease like mesothelioma, lung cancer, or asbestosis.
+However, some will.
 Avoiding exposure to asbestos is important because there is no way to determine who will get sick.

 Where Asbestos Can Be Found Now

-In the 1970s the federal government put restrictions on the use of asbestos but before that time most buildings were constructed with it.
-Asbestos was used in insulation, roofing materials, siding, wallboard, joint compound, fireproofing and soundproofing, flooring tiles, adhesives, and many other specialty products that went into home and commercial building construction.
+In the 1970s, the federal government placed restrictions on asbestos use.
+However, before these regulations were enacted, most buildings were constructed with it.
+Asbestos was used in insulation, roofing materials, siding, wallboard, joint compound, fireproofing and soundproofing, flooring tiles, adhesives, and many other specialty construction products.

-While most buildings constructed after the late 1970s were not made with asbestos, there are still many older buildings that contain the mineral.
-Industrial buildings may also have a lot of asbestos.
-Facilities like factories, oil refineries, chemical plants, power plants, and metal refineries, among many others, often have asbestos in the buildings, the machinery and equipment used in the buildings, and in any heat generating equipment like boilers and furnaces.
-Any of the asbestos in older homes and in industrial buildings has the potential to cause serious contamination during a natural disaster.
+While most buildings constructed after the late 1970s were not made with asbestos, there many older buildings that contain the mineral.
+Industrial buildings may also have significant amounts of asbestos.
+Facilities like factories, oil refineries, chemical plants, power plants, and metal refineries, often have asbestos in the buildings, machinery and equipment used in the buildings.
+Any asbestos in older homes and industrial buildings can potentially cause serious contamination during a natural disaster.

 How Natural Disasters Cause Asbestos Contamination

-All types of natural disasters can cause complete chaos, and among the many ways in which they cause harm is by destroying buildings and releasing toxic materials into the environment.
+Natural disasters often cause complete chaos.
+One way they can potentially harm communities is by destroying buildings and releasing toxic materials into the environment.
 Asbestos may be well contained and safe in a particular building until it is ripped apart by flood waters or destroyed by fire.
-No matter how safe asbestos is determined to be before a disaster, it may become damaged and scatter fibers into the air or water.
+No matter how safe asbestos is before a disaster, it may become damaged, scattering fibers into the air or water.

-Although it resists heat and fire, asbestos can become exposed during a fire when the materials around it are burned away.
-The smoke from a fire and the ashes left behind may be contaminated with asbestos fibers.
-Flooding and winds from a storm can damage the materials in a building, like drywall, insulation, siding, and roofing, and cause pieces of asbestos to break away.
-While water will keep fibers down, once things dry out, the debris left over is likely to contain asbestos fibers that can become airborne and that may also contaminate soil.
-Earthquakes and tornadoes may disturb asbestos by damaging buildings, and tornadoes in particular can carry the fibers far and wide.
+Although it resists heat and fire, asbestos can be exposed during a fire when materials around it are burned away.
+The smoke and ashes from a fire may be contaminated with asbestos fibers.
+Flooding and winds from a storm can also damage building materials like drywall, insulation, siding, and roofing.
+While water keeps fibers down, once things dry, the leftover debris could be contaminated with asbestos.
+Earthquakes and tornadoes may disturb asbestos by damaging buildings.
+Tornadoes in particular can carry fibers long distances, scattering them as they travel.

-Natural disasters can also lead to asbestos exposure through cleanup efforts after the fact.
-Damaged buildings may get demolished, which can disturb and release asbestos fibers.
-When there is a lot of scattered debris after a disaster, burning it may a strategy used for cleaning up, but this can also produce toxic smoke and ash laden with asbestos fibers.
+Cleanup efforts can also cause asbestos exposure.
+Damaged buildings may be demolished, releasing asbestos fibers into the surrounding area.
+When there is scattered debris after a disaster, burning is a common cleanup strategy.
+However, this practice also produces toxic smoke and ash laden with asbestos.

 Know Where Asbestos is before Disaster Strikes

 Before a disaster strikes, preparation can help keep families safe.
-This means having an emergency plan, evacuation routes, and emergency kits ready to go.
-To protect against asbestos, preparation also means knowing where it is and how likely it is to cause a contamination problem.
-For instance, if your family lives near an industrial plant, there is a good chance that a natural disaster in the area could cause a release of not just asbestos, but a lot of other toxic materials.
-Have a plan for getting away quickly to avoid being harmed by these toxins.
+Every family should have an emergency plan, routes for evacuation, and emergency kits ready.
+In order to protect your family from asbestos, you must know its location and how likely it is to cause a contamination problem.
+For example, if your family lives near an industrial plant, a natural disaster could cause a release of not just asbestos, but other toxic materials as well.
+Have a plan for quick evacuation to avoid being harmed by these toxins.

 It is also important to know if there is asbestos in your home.
-You may have asbestos in older materials that are well maintained and considered safe under normal circumstances, but this can be damaged during a disaster.
-Know where asbestos is, if you have it, and take steps to either have it professionally abated or thoroughly secured.
-Knowing where it is in your home will also help you if your house does suffer damage.
-You’ll be able to tell right away if your asbestos pipe insulation has been damaged, for instance, and it will pose a risk to your family.
+Older materials in your home may be safe under normal circumstances.
+However, these materials could be damaged during a disaster, increasing the risk of harmful exposure.
+Know where asbestos is and take steps to have it professionally abated or thoroughly secured.
+Knowing where there is asbestos in your home will also help you if your house is damaged.
+For example, you will know immediately if your asbestos pipe insulation has been damaged and whether it poses a risk to your family or others.

 Preventing Asbestos Exposure after a Disaster

-In the event that your home has been destroyed or nearby buildings have been damaged and left debris on your property, experts advise that you leave it alone if you suspect that it may be contaminated with asbestos.
-If you aren’t sure, but there is any chance there could be asbestos in the debris, the safest thing to do is to leave it alone and to let professionals trained to work with asbestos assess it and clean it up if asbestos is found.
+In the event your home is destroyed or nearby buildings damaged leaving debris on your property, experts advise that you leave it alone.
+This is especially important if you suspect that it may be contaminated with asbestos.
+If you aren’t sure, the safest thing to do is allow professionals trained to work with asbestos to assess it and clean it up if asbestos is found.

-If you can see that there are asbestos-containing materials on your property or damaged in your home, report it to your local environmental and public health agency or solid waste management.
-These agencies can direct you as to what to do next.
-Leave the area with your family and avoid taking anything that is a part of the damaged home, such as clothing, as it may have become contaminated with asbestos.
+If you can see there are asbestos-containing materials on your property or damaged in your home, report it to your local environmental and public health agency or solid waste management.
+These agencies can instruct you on how to proceed.
+Leave the area and avoid taking anything that is part of the damaged home.
+This includes clothing that may have been contaminated with asbestos.

-Know the laws in your state as well.
-In many places it is legal to clean up asbestos as a homeowner, but it is strongly discouraged.
-If you do try to clean up the asbestos, wear safety gear including clothing and a respirator that are designed for protecting against asbestos fibers.
-Wet materials that contain asbestos to keep the fibers down and prepare it to be disposed of according to state or local regulations.
+Also, be aware of laws and regulations in your state.
+In many places, it is legal to clean up asbestos as a homeowner, although it is strongly discouraged.
+If you attempt to clean up asbestos, wear proper safety gear and use a respirator designed to protect you from asbestos fibers.
+Wet materials that contain asbestos to keep fibers out of the air.
+Also, be sure to dispose of all asbestos materials according to state or local regulations.

 Natural disasters cause devastating damage to homes, buildings, and families.
-To add to the terrible situation, asbestos may be present and may harm you or your family.
-It is always better to be safe than sorry with asbestos because there is no known safe level of exposure.
-If you end up with debris after a disaster that may contain asbestos, treat it as dangerous, contact the appropriate authorities, and let experts handle the cleanup, while you and your family get away to a safer, uncontaminated area.
+To add to the terrible situation, asbestos could pose another threat to your family’s safety.
+It is always better to be safe than sorry with asbestos since there is no known safe level of exposure.
+If you encounter debris after a disaster that may contain asbestos, treat it as dangerous.
+Contact the appropriate authorities and let experts handle the cleanup.
+Meanwhile, make sure you and your family have a safe place to stay in an uncontaminated area.

 Page Edited by Dave Foster